How do we capture the magic of circus?

-Zip Zap has long dreamed of having a permanent home.
-For years, it has operated in a temporary tented structure on leased land.
+For years, the school has operated in a temporary tented structure on leased land.
 But the tent is not conducive to a teaching environment: noise levels are high, and classes cannot be adequately separated.
-The school needed a new home with separate classrooms and its own trapeze hall.
-Now, with the help of their sponsors, Zip Zap’s dream has become a reality.
+Zip Zap has long dreamed of having a permanent home, with separate classrooms and its own trapeze hall.
+This dream has become a reality.
+With the help of their sponsors, the school has bought a site in industrial Salt River.

 • The school is arranged like a theatre to highlight the drama and excitement of circus training.